davesmiths/breakpoint/README.md

 # Breakpoint
-Responds to screen width by toggling classes on the HTML element based on a customisable array of viewport breakpoints.
+Responds to screen width by toggling classes on the document element using an array of viewport breakpoints.

 Minified version is 907 bytes.